Logging In to an SKSM Online Course

 - You should now have entered the course.
 In the future you may go directly to the course (http://moodle.gtu.edu) without using the enrollment key.

 How Online Courses Work

 Shortly after your course begins, let your instructor know whether you'll take the course for pass/fail or for a letter grade.
 Online courses span 15 weeks (fourteen weeks of instruction and a one week mid-semester break).
 They employ textbooks or online readings or a combination of both.
 Most instructors run unit-weeks from Sunday at midnight to the following Sunday at midnight, and students are not required to be online at the same time.
 Typically, there is a reading assignment each week, and students respond to what they've read and to one another's responses, which are posted in the Forums on the course sites.
-Students are asked to complete mid- and end-of-semester course evaluations, and final papers or projects are required.
+Students are asked to complete mid- and end-of-semester course evaluations, and final papers or projects are usually required.

 Understanding Your Moodle Course Site

 The main course materials are found in the center of the screen.
 Forums, text, documents and links to other resources are all located in the center area.
 (Forums are online discussions.)

 On the right and/or left sides are blocks with different functions.
 For example:

 - Under 'Navigation,' Profile leads to your personal information, which is shared with other students in the course.
 Add a photo here.